Zoning Analysis And Zoning Reports(Last Updated On: December 31, 2019)

-People often call us who own a property or are looking to buy a property and want to develop it.
+People often call our firm when they own a property or are looking to buy a property and want to develop it.
 They don’t know what they can build.
 They ask: What is the first step?
 How do we know what we can build?
-Our response is: Well, you need a zoning analysis.
+Our response is: “You need a zoning analysis”.
+We often refer to these as a property zoning report, or a zoning analysis, but it is generally a part of pre-design and feasibility study.

-The first step in a development is the zoning analysis.
+The first step in a property development is the property zoning analysis.
 This will be the starting point of any new construction project, building enlargement, or conversion.
 The goal of the zoning analysis will be to figure out the”development rights”.
 Development rights are your rights to develop a property in accordance with bulk and use regulations.
+An Architectural Zoning Analysis or Zoning Reports are how architects like me illustrate these requirements.
+Development rights are often referred to as air rights.
+We have another post you can read on Air Rights / Development Rights.

 When Do You Need a Zoning Analysis?

-Most development projects will begin with a zoning analysis.
-Here are some examples of project types where you may want to get a zoning report.
+Here are some examples of project types where you may want to get a zoning report as part of your zoning due diligence.

 - New Building Development